School Year

 Progress Monitoring Evidence:

-Staff participation and understanding of the strategies will be monitored during the interactive professional learning sessions.
+Staff will be monitored for their engagement and comprehension of strategies during the professional learning sessions.

 Action #2